Berodtm/robs-blog/readme.md

 ## Introduction
 Welcome to Rob's Blog, a showcase of my journey in coding and technology.
 This blog is designed to share insights, projects, and my progression as a Front-end Engineer.
 It's built using HTML, CSS, JavaScript, React, and more.

+## Live Demo
+Visit [Rob's Blog](https://berodtm.github.io/RobsBlog/) to see my journey and explore the features live.

 ## Features
 - **Interactive Navbar**: Includes icons for HTML5, CSS3, JavaScript, React, and GitHub.
 - **Responsive Design**: Crafted for an optimal viewing experience across all devices.